xregistry/spec/core/spec.md

 - Constraints:
   - if present, MUST be non-empty
   - MUST be a read-only attribute in API view
+  - upon creation of a new entity, this attribute MUST match the `createdBy` attribute's value
 - Examples:
   - `John Smith`
   - `john.smith@example.com`